 - Faculty member, “Fundamentals of Banking Law” intensive seminar, co-sponsored by Boston University School of Law and UC-Berkeley School of Law (2015 to present).

-- Associate general counsel, becoming a managing director in 2010, Citigroup’s Bank Regulatory Office; responsible primarily for U.S. bank and bank holding company regulatory advice to Citigroup’s global corporate and investment bank (particularly its sales and trading desks), 2004 to 2011.
+- Associate general counsel, becoming a managing director in 2010, Citigroup’s Bank Regulatory Office; responsible primarily for U.S. bank and bank holding company regulatory advice to Citigroup’s global corporate and investment bank, 2004 to 2011.

 - “Guide to Bank Underwriting, Dealing and Brokerage Activities,” Thomson Reuters, 17th-20th eds., 2012-2016 (co-author).